- How do I analyze my C\C++ applications using CppDepend?

 - Run VisualCppDepend.exe from windows OS or launchVisualCppDepend.sh from Linux.

 - Populate the data grid with your projects by using the browse button.

 - .vcproj,.vcxproj,.sln: Visual Studio projects.

-- .build : The recommended way to analyse C\C++ projects other than VS ones, is to use BuildMonitor to intercept all compilation and link commands.
+- .build files : The recommended way to analyse your C\C++ projects other than the VS ones, is to use the BuildMonitor tool to intercept all compilation and link commands.

-- .proj,.sl: These kind of files are generated by ProjectMaker, they are useful for two main reasons:
+- .proj,.sl files: These kind of files are generated by the ProjectMaker tool, this option could be useful for two main reasons:

 Click F5 to analyze your projects and code source by CppDepend.Console.exe.

 This analysis will take a few seconds to a few minutes depending on the size of the projects.

 - Once the analysis done, the result is displayed in the VisualCppDepend.exe UI.

 What does the CppDepend report tell me about my code?

 - Application Metric: This section gives you an idea of the topology of your application.

 - Project Metric: This section gives you an idea of the size of each project within your application in terms of code line and others metrics.